Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Introduction

 \section{Introduction}

-Multi-objective learning (MOL) emerges frequently in recent machine learning problems such as learning under fairness and safety constraints \citep{zafar2017fairness}; learning across multiple tasks including multi-task learning \citep{sener2018multi} and meta-learning \citep{ye2021MOML}; and, learning across multiple agents that may not share a global utility including federated learning~\citep{federeated_MTL_smith2017} and multi-agent reinforcement learning~\citep{vanmoffaert14a_MORL}.
+Multi-objective learning (MOL) emerges frequently as a new unified learning paradigm from recent machine learning problems such as learning under fairness and safety constraints \citep{zafar2017fairness}; learning across multiple tasks including multi-task learning \citep{sener2018multi} and meta-learning \citep{ye2021MOML}; and, learning across multiple agents that may not share a global utility including federated learning~\citep{federeated_MTL_smith2017} and multi-agent reinforcement learning~\citep{vanmoffaert14a_MORL}.

 This work considers solving the empirical version of MOL defined on the training dataset as $S=\{z_1, \ldots, z_n\}$.
 The performance of a model $x \in \mathbb{R}^d$ on a datum $z$ for the $m$-th objective is denoted as $f_{z,m}:\mathbb{R}^d\mapsto\mathbb{R}$, and its performance on the entire training dataset $S$ is measured by the $m$-th empirical objective $f_{S, m}(x)$ for $m \in [M]$.
 MOL optimizes the vector-valued objective, given by